Riti-Botha/PAT-2023/README.md

   - **Password:** 2345

 ### Project Overview:
-This project was a graded assessment task developed in 2023 during grade 11.
+This project was a graded assessment task developed in 2023, when I was in grade 11.
 It involved creating a Business Management Program with comments in Afrikaans due to my school's language.

 #### Project Focus:
 I chose to design an inventory management system for the popular Roblox game, Royale High.

 #### Development Tools:
-Utilized Microsoft Access for database management and Delphi for coding, aligning with the grading criteria.
+Utilized Microsoft Access for database management, Delphi for coding, and incorporated text files in alignment with the grading criteria.

 ### Skills Acquired:
 - Object-Oriented Programming